-Clock meaning
+Clock Definition

 - Throughout the entire 24 hours of the day; continuously.

-- To beat or defeat decisively:.
+- To beat or defeat decisively:

 - To preserve a lead by maintaining possession of the ball or puck until playing time expires.

-- Day and night without stopping.
+- day and night without stopping

-- To record the time of one's arrival (or departure) by means of a time clock.
+- to record the time of one's arrival (or departure) by means of a time clock

-Origin of clock
+Origin of Clock

-- c.
+c.
 1350–1400, Middle English clok, clokke, from Middle Dutch klocke (“bell, clock”) (modern klok), from Old Northern French cloque 'bell' (French cloche), from Gaulish clocca (compare Welsh cloch, Irish clog), from Proto-Indo-European *klak.
 More at laugh.
 Related to Old English clucge, Low German Klock (bell, clock), German Glocke, Swedish klocka.

 From Wiktionary

-- Origin uncertain; designs may have originally been bell-shaped and thus related to Etymology 1, above.
+Origin uncertain; designs may have originally been bell-shaped and thus related to Etymology 1, above.

 From Wiktionary